Lose fat while eating bacon for breakfast every day and preventing cancer!

-Increase Energy & Normalize Hunger – By giving your body a more consistent energy sources, you’ll avoid the dips after the insulin spike.
+Increase Energy and Normalize Hunger – By giving your body a more consistent energy sources, you’ll avoid the dips after the insulin spike.
 On top of that, fat is naturally more satisfying and ends up leaving you in a full state for longer.

 Acne – It’s common to see improvements in your skin when you switch to a ketogenic diet.

-When introducing something new to your body there are always side effects.
+When introducing something new to your body, there are always side effects.
 The big thing to ask yourself is Are the benefit orders of magnitude better than the side effects?

 For example, if you were to take a medicine for a social anxiety and a side effect was loss of bladder control, I might opt to keep thinking people are judging me rather than fear peeing in my pants at free random.

 Thankfully, loss of bladder control and anal leakage aren’t on the table with the Ketogenic diet.
 I’ve also sprinkled in some remedies to mitigate the downside.
 You’re welcome..

 Keto flu – ask anyone that has tried a low carb diet they’ll tell you the struggle is real.
 The first 2-3 days are a bitch.